EDHEC Business School: 21st century

 In the early 2000s, the school initiated a strategic repositioning around a limited number of specialised fields.
 Finance was designated as a primary focus, leading to the creation of the EDHEC-Risk Institute with the aim of producing research that could be commercialised and sold to the financial industry.
-Despite internal opposition, this initiative gained traction, and financial research has become an important part of the school’s income.
+Despite internal opposition, this initiative gained traction, and financial research has become an important part of the school's income.
 During the same period, the school began hiring international faculty.
 In 2005, all courses began to be taught exclusively in English.
 In 2010, the school relocated from the centre of Lille to a new 49-acre campus on the outskirts of the city.

 Academics

 Programmes

 EDHEC offers a Master in Management (MiM), also known as the Programme Grande École, which is the institution's main degree-granting programme.
 It is aimed at students with no prior professional experience.
 The programme selects its students through a competitive examination taken after Classe Préparatoire aux Grandes Écoles (CPGE), a form of undergraduate studies in France.
 It provides a general education in business and management.

-In addition to the Master in Management, EDHEC offers several Master of Science (MSc) and Bachelor's degrees, MBA programmes, and a PhD in Finance.
+In addition to the Master in Management, EDHEC offers several Master of Science (MSc) and bachelor's degrees, MBA programmes, a PhD in finance and an Executive PhD in Business Management.